Exponential mixing for the randomly forced NLS equation: Introduction

-Roughly speaking, we invoke the previous result \cite[Theorem 2.1]{LWX-24} which provides general criterion of exponential mixing for random dynamical systems.
+Roughly speaking, we invoke the previous result \cite[Theorem 2.1]{LWX-24} for a general criterion of exponential mixing in random dynamical systems.
 This criterion consists of three hypotheses on Markov process: exponential asymptotic compactness, irreducibility and coupling condition on compact set.

 The exponential asymptotic compactness is related to the asymptotic dynamics for the NLS with deterministic force, while the irreducibility is a consequence of global stabilization for the unforced equation.
 Finally, we interpret the coupling condition as a control property.
 See Sections \ref{Section-coupling} and \ref{Section-verification} for more details on the connection of the probabilistic hypotheses with these deterministic problems.